kusuma-ss/DevOps-ML-Kubernetes/README.md

 make setup
 ```

-At this point your command line should look something like: `(.devops) <User>:project-ml-microservice-kubernetes<user>$`.
+At this point your command line should look something like: `(.devops) <User>:OperationalizeaMachineLearningMicroserviceAPI<user>$`.
 The `(.devops)` indicates that your environment has been activated, and you can proceed with further package installations.

 1. Installing dependencies via project `Makefile`.
 Many of the project dependencies are listed in the file `requirements.txt`; these can be installed using `pip` commands in the provided `Makefile`.
 While in your project directory, type the following command to install these dependencies.